top of page

 Forget this.
 No one is expecting this of you.

-I couldn't take the mind-chatter.
-It was as heartbreaking as the race being canceled.
+The negative chatter was as heartbreaking as the race being canceled.
 I shook myself.
-I put in headphones.
-I put the song "A Cigarette and a Silhouette" on repeat.
-I began counting.
-My special tactic for moments like these.
+Took in extra nutrition.
+I put in headphones and set the song "A Cigarette and a Silhouette" to repeat.
+Then I began counting, my special tactic for moments like these.

 If this memory only clings to me